Balayage, Gray Coverage & Bespoke Hair Color in NYC

 What I Actually Believe

-• Restraint photographs better than drama, and it ages better, too.
+Restraint photographs better than drama, and it ages better, too.

-• "Gray blending" is a real and useful term — but it describes an outcome, not a single technique.
-The actual method depends entirely on the client's hair: density, growth pattern, percentage of gray, and texture.
-I walk through this distinction with nearly every client in consultation, because the term alone doesn't tell you what will actually happen in the chair.
+"Gray blending" is a real and useful term — but it describes an outcome, not a single technique.
+The right method depends on the hair in front of me: density, growth pattern, percentage of gray hair, and texture.
+I walk through this with nearly every client in consultation, because the term alone doesn't tell you what will happen in the chair.

-• A great result at week eight matters more than a great result on the day you leave the chair.
+A great result at week eight matters more than a great result on the day you leave the chair.

 The Work